To see courses taught in Spanish, click here.

 REQUIREMENTS FOR THE INTERDISCIPLINARY MINOR IN HISPANIC STUDIES

 interdisciplinary, 6 courses

 Six courses selected in consultation with an adviser in the SHS Department and including two SPAN courses at level II, two at level III or above, and two courses in other disciplines (see suggested list of non-departmental courses below).
 Only one of the courses at level III or above can be an SPNE course (taught in English with Hispanic content) or an equivalent course offered abroad.
-Students may apply two courses in department-sponsored programs in Spain and Costa Rica towards this minor.
+Students may apply three courses in department-sponsored programs in Spain and Costa Rica towards this minor.
 Courses in non-departmental programs abroad must be pre-approved by the Spanish and Hispanic Studies Department.
 With the department's approval a course at a higher level can replace a course at a lower level.
-Suggested non-departmental courses: AFS 200, AFS 320, ANTH 115, ANTH 205, ANTH 227, ANTH 297, BIDS 235, BIDS 286, ECON 135, ECON 240, ECON 344, ECON 435, EDUC 370, ENG 318, HIST 205, HIST 226, HIST 231, HIST 240, HIT 327, HIST 330, LTAM 210, POL 255, POL 348, REL 238, SOC 221, SOC 233.
+Suggested non-departmental courses: AFS 200, AFS 320, ANTH 115, ANTH 205, ANTH 227, ANTH 297, BIDS 235, BIDS 286, ECON 135, ECON 240, ECON 344, ECON 435, EDUC 370, ENG 318, HIST 205, HIST 226, HIST 231, HIST 240, HIT 327, HIST 330, LTAM 210, POL 255, POL 348, PSY 346, REL 238, SOC 221, SOC 233, WMST 308.

 REQUIREMENTS FOR THE MINOR IN LATINO CULTURE